taytwkim/simple-dns/AS/README.md

 The AS listens for UDP messages on port `53533`.
 We use Python’s built-in `socket` library to process UDP messages.

-Our AS stores DNS records in a local file called `records.txt`.
+Our AS stores DNS records in a local file named `records.txt`.
+However, since the application runs inside a container, these records will not persist after the container is stopped and removed.

 ## Testing AS Standalone (Without US or FS)